mechatroner/vscode_rainbow_csv/README.md

 * `CSV Lint`
   Run CSV check even if autocheck is disabled in VS Code configuration.

+* `SetVirtualHeader`
+  Adjust column names displayed in hover tooltips.
+Actual header line and file content won't be affected.
+  Rainbow CSV always assumes the first row as a header, so when there is no real header in a spreadsheet, you can use this command and provide comma-separated string with column names to create a "virtual" header for more comfortable data viewing.
+Accepted CSV format doesn't require you to customize all of the columns - this is useful when you want to name only some small subset of available columns.
+Note that you must provide comma-separated string no matter what separator is actually used in your spreadsheet file.
+"Virtual" header is persistent and will be associated with the parent file across VSCode sessions.

 ### Colors customization
 You can customize Rainbow CSV highlighting colors to increase contrast.